monkeytypegame/monkeytype/backend/mongo-todo.md

 ### leaderboard

 - Add boardcleartime
-  - How will boards be cleared
+  - How will boards be cleared?
     - Can there be a function that runs outside of requests
       - Wait until desired time with setTimeout and then set next timeout
 - Identify bugs
+- Username not highlighted and added to the bottom if current user made the leaderboard

 ## After beta is ready